How I work

 I don't publish rates on the website.
 Here is what I'll tell you up front:

-Why not publish rates?
-Because the work is short, and the right number depends on what we're doing.
-A 2-hour data migration session isn't priced the same way as a week of agent tuning.
+Why not publish prices?
+Because the work is short and shaped to your situation.
+A quick scoped engagement isn't priced the same way as a deeper build.
 I'd rather have a 20-minute call about fit than publish a single number that's wrong for your situation.

 Who I work with